• Home

 A: Yes.
 WBA recently added new, updated resources to its website.

-WBA continues to ass to its new website — one such section recently updated was the Compliance Resources page.
+WBA continues to add to its new website — one such section recently updated was the Compliance Resources page.
 The Compliance Resources page can be found by visiting wisbank.com/resources/compliance or by navigating from the home page to the News and Resources tab found in the top menu, scrolling down, and looking for the red button under the heading Don’t Face Changes Alone.

 On this section of the website, bankers will find previously listed resources such as the most recent WBA Compliance Journal, the comment letter library, links to Wisconsin laws, various compliance toolkits, and a number of new resources.
 New sections and resources include a monthly FAQ, a recently released resources section, most frequently requested resources, popular legal Q&As, and a new video series called the “WBA Compliance Corner.”